-(Section XI, P. L.) [Section XI.]
-And be it further enacted by the authority aforesaid.
-That so soon as the said president, managers and company shall have perfected the said road, they shall give notice thereof to the governor of this commonwealth, who shall thereupon forthwith nominate three skillful and judicial persons to view and examine the same, and report to him in writing, whether the said road is executed in a masterly workmanlike manner, according to the true intent and meaning of this act, and if the report shall be in the affirmative, then the governor shall, by license under his hand and the lesser seal of the commonwealth, permit and suffer the said president, managers and company to erect and fix such, and so many, gates or turnpikes, upon and across the said road, as will be necessary and sufficient to collect the tolls and duties herein after granted to the said company, from all persons travelling on the same with horses, cattle, carts and carriages.
+Section XI.
+(Section XI, P. L.) And be it further enacted by the authority aforesaid.
+That so soon as the said president, managers and company, shall have perfected the said road from the borough of Lancaster, the distance of five miles, and so from time to time any distance not less than five miles progressively, they shall give notice thereof to the governor of this commonwealth, who shall thereupon forthwith nominate three skillful and judicious persons to view and examine the same, and to report to him whether the said road is so far executed, in a masterly and workmanlike manner, agreeably to the true intent and meaning of this act; and if the report shall be in the affirmative, then the governor shall, by license under his hand and the less seal of the commonwealth. permit and suffer the said president, managers and company, to erect and fix such and so many gates or turnpikes upon and across the said road, as will be necessary and sufficient to collect the tolls and duties hereinafter granted to the said company, from all persons traveling on the same with horses, cattle, carts and carriages.